 Copyright © 2020 Art Speaks by Kay Byfield - All Rights Reserved.

 Powered by GoDaddy Website Builder

-Sign up now for In-Studio and Online Courses starting in OCTOBER 2021.
+Courses will resume in January, 2022.
+Register for classes and workshops now.
 As before, ONLINE CLASSES will be synchronous in REAL TIME and IN-STUDIO CLASSES will follow COVID-19 protocols.
 Course Descriptions are on the Classes Tab and the Schedule of Classes are in the Calendar.